by Ian Kluft

 Planespotters have options to get to PDX by car, transit or bicycle.
 Some locations are only really accessible by bicycle.
 I'll lump scooters in with bicycles since they can usually use the same routes.
 Rental bikes and scooters have geofenced boundaries which may not access the whole area.

-If you don't want to pay for parking or mess with traffic at the terminal, an alternative is to park at a TriMet transit center and take the MAX Red Line light rail to the airport.
-The closest free parking lots are at Gateway/99th Ave Transit Center and Parkrose/Sumner Transit Center.
-If you don't have a Portland-area Hop Card for riding transit, you can tap a chip-equipped credit card at the station before boarding.
-If you want to minimize costs, note the "valid until" time when tagging in (2 hours later) and be sure to board a return train before then so it will be on the same fare.
-Otherwise a second TriMet fare in a day will become a day pass.
+The transit card for the Portland metro area (including Vancouver WA) is the "Hop Fastpass" or just "Hop Card".
+If you don't have a Hop Card for riding transit, you can buy them at MAX stations or some local stores.
+You can also tap a chip-equipped credit card at the station before boarding.
+If you want to minimize costs, note the "valid until" time when tagging in (2 hours later) and be sure to tag in and board a return train before then so it will be on the same fare.
+Otherwise a second TriMet fare with the same card in a day will become a day pass.

-For cyclists, Portland Airport can be reached from most directions, some more or less direct than others. it's best to stick to bike paths and roads with bike lanes.
+For cyclists, Portland Airport can be reached from most directions, some more or less direct than others.
+It's best to stick to bike paths and roads with bike lanes.
 Avoid or use extreme caution on roads which have no bike facilities.

 | Bicycle and Pedestrian Access to PDX | ||